The Environmental Impact of Plastic Water Bottles And All You Need to Know

 For developing nations that don’t have clean water infrastructure, plastic water bottles may seem like a godsend.
 Even if polluting the oceans was a worthy tradeoff for offering clean water to these nations, for the most part, plastic water bottles are not helping these countries address the appropriate issues.

 So why do people purchase plastic bottled water?
-Many people actually prefer the taste of plastic bottled water to tap water.
+Many people prefer the taste of plastic bottled water to tap water.
 Blind taste tests, however, show that people can’t actually tell the difference between the two.
-The irony of it is that many water bottle distributors use tap water to fill their bottles, and the truth is, tap water is better regulated than bottled water in terms of safety requirements.
-So it seems we are letting the industry package and sell us a product that in most developed nations, we get for free.
+The irony of it is that many water bottle distributors use tap water to fill their bottles, and the truth is, tap water is better regulated than bottled water in terms of safety requirements (read this article to learn what's in your local tap water).
+So it seems we are letting an industry package and sell us a product that in most developed nations, we get for free.
 To make matters worse, these companies are producing an enormous amount of waste while selling water that is readily available in the municipal line.

 What countries are the biggest plastic polluters?